 To completely Ignore these requirements brings inefficiency, requires increased headcount to cope with manual work arounds and often results in dissatisfaction amongst customers and employees.

 Industrious users may take it upon themselves to invest time and money in their own solutions, leading to the rise of Shadow IT.
-These applications, often Excel-based, lack visibility, control, security and scalability.
+These applications, often Excel-based, lack visibility, control, security and scalability and are not implemented by employees with the necessary transformation job skills and knowledge.

 Lack of governance by IT presents a data security risk: a recent Forbes Insights Survey titled “Perception Gaps in Cyber Resilience: Where Are Your Blind Spots?” found that more than 1 in 5 organisations have experienced a cyber event due to an unsanctioned IT resource.
 Organisations simply cannot afford to expose themselves to these risks and must invest to mitigate them.